-Any children may benefit from extra pastoral support but Staff should be particularly alert to the potential need, as identified in 'Keeping Children Safe in Education' (Dept. for Education 2023), for Early Help for a child who:
+Any children may benefit from extra pastoral support but Staff should be particularly alert to the potential need, as identified in 'Keeping Children Safe in Education' (Dept. for Education 2024), for Early Help for a child who:

-- is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking or exploitation - is at risk of being radicalised or exploited - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has returned home to their family from care - is a privately fostered child
+- is disabled or has certain health needs and has specific additional needs - has special educational needs (whether or not they have a statutory Education, Health and Care Plan) - has as mental health need - is a young carer - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from education, care or from home - has experienced multiple suspensions, is at risk of being permanently excluded from school - is at risk of modern slavery, trafficking or exploitation - is at risk of being radicalised or exploited - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has returned home to their family from care - is a privately fostered child

-Information about specific safeguarding issues is included in 'Keeping Children Safe in Education' (Dept. for Education 2023) Part 1 (abridged version also available for reference at Annex A) and Annex B which all Staff are required to read.
+Information about specific safeguarding issues is included in 'Keeping Children Safe in Education' (Dept. for Education 2024) Part 1 (abridged version also available for reference at Annex A) and Annex B which all Staff are required to read.
 In particular, Staff at Oundle are advised to be aware of and alert to the following issues and to report concerns promptly so that they can be followed up appropriately.
 Further information is available from the Safeguarding Team.